The measurable Kesten theorem: A unimodular random graph of maximal growth

 \begin{lemma} Let $\cluster$ be a subgraph of a $d$-regular graph so that the probability that the random walk stays in $\cluster$ for $n$ steps decays slower than exponentially in $n$.
 Then the universal cover of $\cluster $ has lower growth $d-1$. \end{lemma}

-\begin{proof} Let $B_n$ denote the event that random walk stays in $\cluster$ for $n$ steps.
+\begin{proof} Let $A_n$ denote the event that random walk stays in $\cluster$ for $n$ steps.
 Let $s_n$ be the size of the sphere in the universal cover.
-Then the probability of the event $A_n$ that nonbacktracking random walk in $\ZZ^2$ stays in $\cluster $ by time $n$ is given by
+Then the probability of the event $B_n$ that nonbacktracking random walk on the base graph stays in $\cluster $ until time $n$ is given by

 Note also that running ordinary random walk until time $n$ and deleting the backtrackings, we get nonbacktracking random walk run until a random time $N_n\le n$.
 Indeed, erasing the backtrackings just means taking the geodesic from the starting point to the current vertex in the universal cover tree.